-INTRODUCTION
+1 INTRODUCTION

-This document describes the process to be followed in developing a set of reference label generation rulesets (LGR) to be made available for selected languages on the second level.
-The intent is to allow registries to adopt these LGRs either as is, or to take them as the basis for further modifications.
+This document describes the process to be followed in developing a set of reference label generation rulesets (LGR) to be made available for selected languages and scripts on the second level.
+These reference LGRs are intended to be comprehensive enough that they do not require further additions to be useful.
+At the same time, they should be relatively conservative.
+This should enable registries to adopt these LGRs either as is, or to take them as the basis for further modifications.
+The details of how and under what conditions registries make use of these rulesets are outside the scope of this document.